The most common GTFS problems.

 Fix: Remove past service periods the next time you export the feed.
 Effort: One setting in most export tools..
 Read the fix guide

-Many of the feed's trips don't run at all in the next 7 days.
-(44.3% of feeds, WARNING)
+Typical finding: Many of the feed's trips don't run at all in the next 7 days.

 It usually means old service periods are still in the export, making the feed bigger and harder to check.